vroger11/vroger11.github.io/_posts/2019-09-09-save-git-credentials.markdown

 git config credential.helper store
 ```

 And you are good to go.
-You will be asked only once for the credentials of each server dedicated to a repository.
+You will be asked only once for each repository.
 Next time, it will automatically be filled (silently without asking for credentials).

 # Cache expiration